sephajebi/home/_pages/about.md

     width: 600px;
     text-align: justify;
 ">
-I am a Postdoctoral Scholar in the C&O department at the University of Waterloo.
+I am a Postdoctoral Scholar in the C&O department at University of Waterloo.
 In 2024, I was appointed Junior Faculty (Instructor) in the Department of Mathematics at Princeton University, but visa delays prevented me from taking up the position.
 </div>
 <br/>